Sunday Adult Formation Class

 Centering Prayer is a method of quiet meditation in which a single, symbolic word is used as a sign of one’s willingness to wait on God and be available to God’s presence.
 This word is used as a point of focus.
 The discipline involves setting aside twenty minutes or so for quiet prayer.
 This apophatic (self-emptying) method of prayer has been widely taught and practiced in the West since the Third Century, beginning in the deserts of Egypt near Alexandria.
 More recently it has enjoyed a resurgence since the early 1980s.

 Modern mystics and teachers such as Basil Pennington and Thomas Keating have taught and written about this ancient and ever pertinent spiritual practice.
 Come and share in this deeply meditative and calming practice for hearing God’s still small voice in our lives.

-THURSDAY, SEPTEMBER 12 AT 6:30 PM • Contact Deborah Edwards or Sandra J. Klemuk for more information
+THURSDAY, DECEMBER 12 AT 6:30 PM • Contact Deborah Edwards or Sandra J Klemuk for more information

 Our book club is excited to announce our next read for discussion

 Tara Westover was seventeen the first time she set foot in a classroom.
 Born to survivalists in the mountains of Idaho, she prepared for the end of the world by stockpiling home-canned peaches.
 In the summer she stewed herbs for her mother, a midwife and healer, and in the winter she salvaged in her father’s junkyard.

 Her father forbade hospitals, so Tara never saw a doctor or nurse.
 Gashes and concussions, even burns from explosions, were all treated at home with herbalism.
 The family was so isolated from mainstream society that there was no one to ensure the children received an education, and no one to intervene when Tara’s older brother became violent.